 This cocktail originated early in the last century, and it is also called a Campari Manhattan.
 It’s made with some sort of whiskey or bourbon, sweet vermouth and Campari — kind of like a Negroni and a Manhattan had a little cocktail baby.
 Make sure your Boulevardier is ice cold — that’s one of the keys to this perfect cocktail.

 A Boulevardier is defined in the dictionary as “a sophisticated, socially active man who frequents fashionable places.”
 A man about town, and by town we mean Paris (hence the word Boulevard).
 And that’s pretty much who I picture sipping this drink (or a sophisticated, socially active woman who frequents fashionable places.
 Either way).
+I also picture them eating Zucchini Fritti with this lovely drink.

 What is the Difference between a Boulevardier and a Negroni?